In-depth Report of USAID Wildlife Asia | Social Behavioral Change Communication

 Elephant ivory is among the top items illegally traded worldwide, especially in Southeast Asia.
 USAID Wildlife Asia came to Trends Digital to create a campaign that aims to deter women from buying and wearing ivory jewelry and accessories and reduce the social acceptability of ivory products.

-Research conducted by USAID Wildlife Asia in 2018 showed that those who desire ivory and tiger products are generally affluent, well-educated, and have stable occupations.
+Research conducted by USAID Wildlife Asia showed that those who desire ivory and tiger products are generally affluent, well-educated, and have stable occupations.

 Five of Thailand’s top fashion influencers with large social media followings conveyed this message through a new 45-second video featuring Cindy ‘Sirinya’ Bishop, Supermodel, and Actress; Pichaya Soontornyanakij, Celebrity Chef; Jareyadee Spencer, TV Host and Entrepreneur; Praewatchara Schmid, Top 10 Miss Thailand Universe 2019; and Varine Charungvat, Content Creator and Celebrity Photographer.

-The campaign included three media rounds covering the period from December 2019 and April 2021.
-Channels activated cross-channeled through digital ads on Facebook, Instagram, YouTube, Google, online astrology forums, fashion magazines, electronic billboards outside shopping malls, and in MRT stations in Bangkok.
+The campaign included three media rounds and channels activated cross-channeled through digital ads on Facebook, Instagram, YouTube, Google, online astrology forums, fashion magazines, electronic billboards outside shopping malls, and in MRT stations in Bangkok.

 The campaign’s key message was “How can amulets made from elephant ivory and tiger fangs protect you, when these animals cannot even protect their own lives? จะมั่นใจได้อย่างไร ว่าวัตถุมงคลจากช้างจากเสือ จะปกป้องโยมได้ ขนาดชีวิตของเขาเอง ยังไม่รอดเลย” It is communicated through a slice-of-life story depicting a situation that raises doubts about these perceived spiritual beliefs.
 The key message was delivered by the well-known Buddhist Dharma Teacher, Venerable Maha Sompong Talaputto.